Tealdris/statement_analysis_VADER/README.md

 # statement_analysis_VADER
-This is my interpritation of making social media analysis tool in python
+This is my interpretation of making social media analysis tool in python Link to the original source